luizcurti/music-artist/README.md

 Open a new terminal and enter the music-song directory

-Go to mysql and create a schema music

 Run yarn typeorm migrations:run to create the table

 The route for testing the api is: http://localhost:3005/api/music/